IanSmith1337/TUSpring23/Testing/Bug.md

 #testing

+# Bug

-# Origin
+## Origin

-Grace Hopper's bug was
+Grace Hopper's bug was a literal bug in the hardware.
+A moth had died in a relay.

+##